56789a1987/node-native-dialog/README.md

   *options:*

-  `title` - string, optional, text to be displayed on the banner of the dialog
+  - `title` - string, optional, text to be displayed on the banner of the dialog

-  `initial` - string, optional, specify the initial directory when the dialog appears
+  - `initial` - string, optional, specify the initial directory when the dialog appears

   Display a file dialog that can only select folders.
 Return the absolute path if OK is clicked.
-Return null if Cancel is clicked or the window is closed.
+Return null if Cancel is clicked.

   ![directory](examples/images/directory.png)